jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 11-12
 H.S. | C.S.U. (e) | U.C. (e) | *Weighted Course

 AP Chinese is a rigorous, college-level course that prepares students for the AP Chinese Language and Culture Exam.
 Students who enroll in AP Chinese Language should already have a strong command of Chinese grammar and vocabulary and have competence in listening, reading, speaking, and writing (American Council on the Teaching of Foreign Languages Guidelines used).
 Course content reflects the intellectual interests shared by the students and teacher (arts, current events, literature, science and technology, history, etc.), but is driven by the standards and expectations of the College Board.
 Materials include audio and video recordings, fiction and non-fiction literary works, and paper and electronic texts.
 The course includes extensive training in organizing and writing presentational and interpersonal compositions and similar oral presentations.
-Students will take preparatory exams to evaluate the individual°Øs performance, both in understanding written and spoken language and responding in correct and idiomatic Chinese.
+Students will take preparatory exams to evaluate the individual‚Äôs performance, both in understanding written and spoken language and responding in correct and idiomatic Chinese.

 World Language